gindij/personal_website/_posts/2025-11-26-logistic-regression.md

 This is great!
 But why go through this derivation?

-It reveals that the log-odds are the **natural parameter** of the Bernoulli distribution.
+It reveals that the log-odds are what is known as the **natural parameter** of the Bernoulli distribution.
 By setting our linear predictor $\beta^\top x$ equal to this natural parameter, we are using what is called the **canonical link function**.
 This specific choice is mathematically "safe": it guarantees that the log-likelihood function with respect to the parameters $\beta$ is concave.
-In practical terms, this means our loss function has no local optima (at which we can get stuck), making the model robust and simpler to train.
+In practical terms, this makes the likelihood much easier to maximize, since ther are no local optima to get stuck at.
 To see the model we get for $p$ when we model the log odds as $\beta^\top x$, we... just have a look at the earlier section on range mapping.

 # Conclusion
 In this post, we've seen two ways of motivating the use of the sigmoid function in logistic regression.
 The first is easier to grasp and more intuitive, but the second gives a glimpse of the mathematical depth that is often skipped over when engineers study ML for the first time.
-I hope you enjoyed!
+I hope you enjoyed, and happy Thanksgiving!